Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/bruteforce/finetuner.md

 Therefore, it can be found as a mode in the built-in bruteforce controller, under Optimization.

 ## Patch Notes

+### v2.1.1b

+- Renamed to 'Finetuner'.
+- Completely rewrote the plugin
+  (yes this is not SemVer at all, next TMInterface version I'm gonna switch to a sensible versioning scheme, I promise).

 ### v2.1.1a